 “Freedom is your one true goal,

 You’re not in Wall Street’s pocket,

-He finished it in silence with the words –
+He extended the stanza in silence with –

 “Don’t be a jerk—become a mole!”